wix-incubator/wix-developers-example-apps/oauth-boilerplate/README.md

 You'll build a new `Wix app` with the help of this step-by-step guide.

-You'll learn about Wix APIs, components, OAUTH, and other best practice.
+You'll learn about Wix APIs, components, OAUTH, and other best practices, and have a working app with the basic code you need to make calls and listen to webhooks.

 ## Prerequisites